 Here's the deepest brown shade we've seen yet.
 Lee kept the roots dark brown (so brown that they almost look black) before expertly painting subtle highlights down through the mid-lengths and ends.
 If you're not big on a lot of contrast or bold highlights, then this soft look is for you.

 This is how bronzed balayage (and bouncy, natural texture) is done.
 There's not much to say about this look other than the fact that her hair looks fresh, modern, and healthy.
 We don't know about you, but we want our hair to inspire those very same adjectives.

 L.A. balayage specialist Christine Silverman makes the whole process look effortless, as the color waves in the most natural way throughout her locks from top to bottom.

 Anyone who has naturally light brown hair (or wants light brown hair, for that matter), take note.
 This is the ultimate sun-kissed balayage look.
 It's another look that's all thanks to Lee, who interspersed golden blonde highlights throughout her client's loose waves.

 Highlights and Lowlights

 If you want a bolder color contrast between the lowlights and highlights in your hair, take heed of this look.
 A base of dark brown accentuates the golden blonde streaks.

 Johnny Ramirez is an expert colorist based in Los Angeles.
 He's also the co-founder of the ever-buzzy Ramirez Tran Salon.
 Though his Instagram is filled to the brim with amazing hair color inspo, we took a special liking to this rich brown balayage.
-It's so glossy and golden, it almost appears to emit its own light.
+It's so glossy and golden, that it almost appears to emit light.